rahulbharuka/rahulbharuka.github.io/about.md

 permalink: /about/
 ---

 Hi there!
 This is Rahul Bharuka.
 I am a Software Engineer.
-I have earned my Masters from [CSE department]((http://www.cse.iitm.ac.in/)) at [IIT Madras](https://www.iitm.ac.in/).
+I earned my Masters from [CSE department]((http://www.cse.iitm.ac.in/)) at [IIT Madras](https://www.iitm.ac.in/).
 Please check out [my LinkedIn profile](https://www.linkedin.com/in/rahul-bharuka).

 I am passionate about problem solving and building large-scale applications.
 My areas of interest include
-- Problem Solving
 - Golang
 - Microservices
 - Cloud-native applications